SP for Developmental Injury

 The legacy of attachment; developmental and traumatic wounds, somatic treatment approaches for secure, ambivalent, avoidant and disorganized/disoriented attachment patterns

-Track how body structure, posture, gesture and movement reflects and sustains early childhood experience; interventions to alter the legacy of early attachment
+Track how body structure, posture, gesture and movement can reflect and sustain early childhood experience; learn interventions to alter the legacy of early attachment

 Changing Procedural Learning